Transformation does not ask that you stop being you.

-I was born and raised in Belgium and moved to BC in 2013.
+I was born and raised in Belgium and moved to British Columbia in 2013.
 My fondness for learning and curiosity about what drives people, led me to explore the worlds of Clinical Psychology and Journalism.
-For the past seven years I have worked alongside caregivers of children who have developmental delays, exploring inner strengths, challenges, vulnerabilities and resiliencies.
-My passion is in trauma and grief work.
+For the past ten years I have worked alongside caregivers of children who have developmental delays, exploring inner strengths, challenges, vulnerabilities and resiliencies.
+My passion is in trauma work, somatic approaches and few the exploration of emotions.
 I completed my practicum providing individual and group counselling to female adult survivors of violence and have volunteered in support services for refugees and new immigrants.
 When I am not at work, you can find me in the forest, the mountains, on my bike, or on the couch with a good book.

 What informs your work?

 I aim to work from an anti-oppressive and justice-oriented lens, looking beyond the individual and familial context and exploring how community, society, systemic oppressions, and ancestry impact lived experiences.
 I approach sessions as a collaboration and connection through which I aim to support you in accessing your inner strengths and resilience.
 This is grounded in the co-creation of a safe and non-judgmental space where I hope that you can explore how you connect to your mind, body, and heart.

 During the initial few sessions I will ask you about your history, current issues, support network, and goals for therapy.
 I will also ask you about what might help you to feel safe, if there is anything I can do or not do, say or not say, in order to create a safe therapeutic space.
 You only share what you are comfortable sharing.
 Based on these initial sessions we come up with a personalized plan to support you in working towards your goals.